This post may contain affiliate links.

 We had flights booked for Bali in January 2020 and a plan to travel around Southeast Asia for a few months.
 We’d spotted a little bit of fuss about some virus in China in December 2019 and we were keeping an eye on it.
-A few days before we were due to depart the thing suddenly became big news.
+A few days before we were due to depart Coronavirus suddenly became big news.
 Cases had been reported in Thailand, it was Chinese New Year and China was out there travelling.
 We were due to arrive in Bali during New Year and planned to move on to Kuala Lumpur and Malaysia once the seasonal flight price hike had played out.
 Those flights were booked and paid for too.
+This is how this Coronavirus travel blog accidentally came to be.
+We were out there, travelling, during COVID.

 We were travelling with kids, so we did consider cancelling our trip.
 No parent would ever knowingly want to put their children at risk.
 Money wasn’t really an issue, we didn’t mind if we lost the cash, but we didn’t want to panic and cancel unnecessarily over nothing.
 It was still very early days.

 Of course, we didn’t cancel our travel plans, we went ahead.
-Everything we were reading was saying that death rates were low, this new bug, Novel Coronavirus, wasn’t particularly contagious and strong measures were being taken to contain it.
+Everything we were reading was saying that death rates were low, this new bug, Novel Coronavirus, was reported as not particularly contagious, and strong measures were being taken to contain it.
+We went ahead and that put us in a position to report on conditions and precautions in this coronavirus travel blog.

 We avoided busy pharmacies as we figured some of the customers would be sick.
 I had an injured toe, we were visiting pharmacies for cleaning and dressing products and we turned away more than once from a busy shop.
 Paranoia or sensible?
 I don’t know but it seemed right at the time.